Innovation Week 2025: Renewables and Digitalisation for a Sustainable Energy Future

 11:00 – 12:30

-Infrastructure for sustainable fuels
+Infrastructure for sustainable fuels for shipping and aviation

 Project facilitation in fragile countries: Navigating political risks, enabling RE investments